Ghosts and Folklore of Wales with Mark Rees

 Ghosts of Wales podcast

-Join author Mark Rees (Ghosts of Wales) as he explores two of Halloween's creepiest - and often overlooked - apparitions on this Halloween special of the Ghosts and Folklore of Wales podcast.
+Get in the festive mood with author Mark Rees (Ghosts of Wales) as he explores the fascinating history and folklore of Wales on the Ghosts and Folklore of Wales podcast... if you dare!

 What is the Ghosts and Folklore of Wales with Mark Rees podcast?